MEET OUR EDITORS & "STAFF"

-Dr. Mara Dodge is beginning her 10th year of teaching U.S. History at Westfield State College, where she is a full professor.
-She grew up in Maine, graduated from Hampshire College in Amherst, Mass. and received her Ph.D.
-(U.S. History 1865-present) from the University of Illinois at Chicago in 1997.
-She has taught at all grade levels from 3rd grade to high school, including five years of teaching history classes within the Illinois prison system.
-For many years she coordinated the History Education program at WSC training middle and high school history teachers.
-She teaches courses in the following areas: Civil War and Reconstruction, Labor and Economic History, U.S. Women’s History, Civil Rights Movements 1945-Present, The Minority Experience, and Introduction to Historical Research and Analysis.
+Dr. Mara Dodge, Editorial Director, has taught U.S. History at Westfield State University for 14 years, where she is a full professor.
+She received her Ph.D. from the University of Illinois at Chicago in 1997.
+For many years she coordinated the History Education program at WSU training middle and high school history teachers.
+She has taught at all grade levels from 3rd grade to high school, including teaching history classes within the Illinois prison system.
+Currently she teaches courses in Labor and Economic History, U.S. Women’s History, Civil Rights Movements, The Minority Experience, and Historical Research and Analysis.

-Dr. Fred Cooksey, associate editor, is a professor of English at Holyoke Community College, where he teaches composition, literature, advanced writing, creative nonfiction and journalism.
-For the past five years, he has also been the faculty adviser to the student newspaper at the college, a position which forced him to learn – and then teach – principles of layout and design for publication.
+Fred Cooksey, Associate Editor, is a professor of English at Holyoke Community University, where he teaches composition, literature, and journalism.
 He received his B.A. in Philosophy from George Mason University (Fairfax, Virginia), an M.A. in English, also from George Mason, and an M.F.A. in Creative Writing from the University of North Carolina at Greensboro.
 He has published essays and fiction in the Washington Post Magazine, Alaska Quarterly Review, and other journals.
-He is currently at work on a handbook for first-year composition students, Quick and Dirty: A Compact Guide to Writing, Reading, and Research.
+He has also written a handbook for first-year composition students, Quick and Dirty: A Compact Guide to Writing, Reading, and Research.
 Professor Cooksey is responsible for the complete lay-out and design of each issue along with some copyediting.

-Dr. Robert Weir, associate editor, holds a Ph.D. in 19th century American history from the University of Massachusetts.
+Dr. Robert Weir, Associate Editor, holds a Ph.D. in 19th century American history from the University of Massachusetts.
 Amherst.
-He has published five books on the American labor movement: The Changing Landscape of Labor (with Michael Jacobson-Hardy); Beyond Labor's Veil: The Culture of the Knights of Labor; Knights Unhorsed: Internal Conflict in a Gilded Age Social Movement; The Historical Encyclopedia of American Labor (with James Hanlan) and served as an editor for The Encyclopedia of Social Class in America.
+He has published six books on the American labor movement: The Changing Landscape of Labor (with Michael Jacobson-Hardy); Beyond Labor's Veil: The Culture of the Knights of Labor; Knights Unhorsed: Internal Conflict in a Gilded Age Social Movement; The Historical Encyclopedia of American Labor (with James Hanlan) and served as an editor for The Encyclopedia of Social Class in America.
 Dr. Weir’s current research is in utopian cities and in municipal socialism.
 He teaches throughout the Pioneer Valley in Western Massachusetts and is a former senior Fulbright scholar (New Zealand).
 Dr. Weir serves as a content editor and reviews most submissions.
 He volunteers his time and skills.